ManSmooth/mandelbrot-/readme.md

 ## stuffs to know

-w,a,s,d to control direction (moves 400 pixels to the direction)
+w,a,s,d to control direction (moves quarter of the screen to the direction)

 -,+ change the scaling by the multiplier of 2